rogosprojects/klogs/README.md

 ***Example:***
   `klogs -n my-namespace -l app=my-app -p /path/to/logs -s 5m -t 100`

-* **Follow Logs**: If the "follow" flag is set, the logs will be streamed in real-time.
+* **Follow Logs**: If the "follow" flag is set, the logs will be streamed and saved to local in real-time.

 ***Example:***
   `klogs -n my-namespace -l app=my-app -f`